Feeding your Guinea pig the right foods is critically important in maintaining a happy and healthy Guinea Pig.

 - Garlic and onions

-Common Guinea Pig Diet Related Health Issues
+Common Guinea Pig Diet-Related Health Issues

 Why Guinea Pigs need vitamin C

-Vitamin C or ascorbic acid is an essential nutrient that is used in the repair of tissue and prevention of scurvy.
+Vitamin C or ascorbic acid is an essential nutrient that is used in the repair of tissue and the prevention of scurvy.
 It also plays a key part in maintaining and boosting the immune system.

 Unfortunately, Guinea pigs are unable to form their own ascorbic acid naturally, so it is important to supplement their diets with Vitamin C to keep them fit and healthy and help them fight off infections and recover from scrapes and cuts.